Miserlou/Zappa/README.md

   "dev": {
     ..
       "async_source": "sns", // Source of async tasks.
-Defaults to "lambda" "async_resounces": true, // Create the SNS topic to use.
+Defaults to "lambda" "async_resources": true, // Create the SNS topic to use.
 Defaults to true.
     ..
     }
 }